swarupmishal/Social-Networking-Website/README.md

 # Social-Networking-Website

 ## What is the website about?
 The website is a social networking website, where one can make friends, send/receive messages, upload photos, see one's list of friends, and other networking features.
+The front end is formulated using HTML5, CSS, Ajax, JavaScript, JQuery, Bootstrap, AngularJS and Node.js for implementing various interactions the user can perform.
+The Back End is made up using web technologies like JSP, Hibernate.
+Created a database using MySQL workbench.
+The database maintained various tables of Users, Person, Address, Message and Friends which were interconnected.
+The website  has organized and streamlined content reducing the efforts and time on the users end to manage tasks.

 ## Softwares Required
 1. MySQL